Employment Program for Women

 Needle and Thread

-Introduction The Needle and Thread Project is the sewing initiative launched by ANIW with the support of funding from the
+Introduction The Needle and Thread Project is an ANIW sewing initiative launched in November 2024 with the support of the

 How We’ve Helped: The Impact of Our Work